Bedrock-OSS/bedrock-wiki/docs/scripting/gametest-qna.md

 -   **A**: We want to default to keeping the scripting APIs more limited and add functionality over time.
 File and network APIs would require privileges and likely consent by the game owner, so those probably won't be in the default set of APIs, but we may add those capabilities down the road (e.g., potentially for server owners)

-### So such interface will only be implemented on part of all available platforms?
+-   **Q**: So such interface will only be implemented on part of all available platforms?

--   We strive to implement all APIs across all platforms.
+-   **A:** We strive to implement all APIs across all platforms.
 The only exception would be if we introduce some editor specific APIs that may be desktop only.

+## Slash Commands

-## when are we able to registrate custom slash commands?
+-   **Q:** when are we able to registrate custom slash commands?

--   While we don't have a concrete timeline, this is high up in our list of things to build.
+-   **A:** While we don't have a concrete timeline, this is high up in our list of things to build.

--   It was pretty clear that we need this when people started making their own !commands
+-   **A:** It was pretty clear that we need this when people started making their own !commands

 ## Testing Vanilla